geomagpy/MARTAS/README.md

 Install MARTAS:

-        pip install ~/Downloads/MARTAS-master.zip
+        pip install martas

-Create a bufferdircetory
+Create a bufferdircetory.
+Replace USER with your username

-        mkdir ~/MARTAS
+        sudo mkdir /srv/mqtt
+        sudo chown USER:USER /srv/mqtt

-Eventually add credentials for notifications by e-mail (skip this one if not used)
+Add credentials for notifications by e-mail (skip this if not used)

         addcred -t email -c email -u USER -p PASSWD -h -p